 Smartwatches are not just for adults any more.
-But what would motivate a parent buy their child a smartwatch?
+But why should you consider buying your child a smartwatch?

-Well, today’s little ones have grown up surrounded by computers, tablets, Youtube… Technology has always been a part of their every-day life – quite different from 10 or 20 years ago.
-Also, some parents want to encourage their child to be more active so opt for a device that tracks fitness.
-While others want to know their children are safe, so opt for a wearable that tracks their GPS location at all times.
+Well, today’s little ones are growing up surrounded by computers, tablets and Youtube.
+Technology has always been a part of their every-day life – quite different from just a couple of decades ago.
+Some parents want to encourage their child to be more active so opt for a device that tracks fitness.
+Childhood obesity is a serious problem in many developed countries putting kids at risk for poor health.
+In the US, obesity now affects 1 in 6 children.
+Others, on the other hand, want to know their children are safe, so opt for a wearable that allows them to stay in touch and tracks their GPS location at all times.

-It is important to do some research before deciding on a smartwatch for your little one.
+We are not exactly spoiled for choice when it comes to smartwatches for kids, so its important to do some research before deciding on a purchase.
 There are a lot of different factors to take into account.
-To help, we provide you with our pick of the best devices on the market today.
+To help, we provide you with our pick of some of the best devices on the market today.
+While compiling this list, we’ve examined functions and features carefully and thoroughly.
+We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
+This left us with the following selection.

-Perfect for young photographers, this durable smartwatch also has more memory so kids can take tons of pictures and videos with the 0.3 megapixel camera.
-There is a voice recorder that lets your kids change their voice and give it cool effects as well as eight games which can be played via the touch screen.
+The previous generation DX device allows kids to take pictures and videos via a 0.3 megapixel camera.
+There is a voice recorder that lets your little ones change their voice and give it cool effects, a pedometer, and games which can be played via the touch screen.

-The watch helps teach kids how to tell time by letting them choose between more than fifty 3D digital and analog displays.
-In addition to the alarm, timer and stopwatch, two new tools include a calendar feature and a calculator so your child can work out simple addition, subtraction, multiplication and division problems.
+The watch helps teach kids how to tell time by letting them choose between a number of 3D digital and analog displays.
+In addition to the alarm, timer and stopwatch, there is a calendar feature and calculator so your child can work out simple addition, subtraction, multiplication and division problems.

 Ages: 3 to 12